Hynn01/ml-smells/gh-pages/content/posts/CodeSmells/5-Empty-Column-Misinitialization.md

 Developers may need a new empty column in `DataFrame`.

 #### Problem
 If they use zeros or empty strings to initialize a new empty column in Pandas, the ability to use methods such as `.isnull()` or `.notnull()` is retained.
+This might also happens to initializations in other data structure or libraries.

 #### Solution
 Use `NaN` value (e.g. `np.nan`) if a new empty column in a `DataFrame` is needed.
 Do not use "filler values" such as zeros or empty strings.

 ### Type
-API-Specific
+Generic

 ### Existing Stage
 Data Cleaning